View on GitHub

 The language’s author said it best: https://go-proverbs.github.io/

-Golang is interface-oriented, not object-oriented.
+Go is interface-oriented, not object-oriented.
 This is subtle but fundamental.
 Each language has syntax, but also idiom.
 Learn both, or you’re missing out on what makes the language worth using.

-Libraries (Models)
+Libraries (Models):

 Code Layout